EnamelEmu/mass_http/README.md

 # mass_http

-mass_http is a simple async program to send many HEAD requests specified in a file
+mass_http is a simple async program to send many GET requests specified in a file

 ## Installation